LukeSmithxyz/mutt-wizard/README.md

   connecting online at all.
 - `-o` -- Configure mutt for an account, but do not keep mail offline.
 - `-p` -- Use POP protocol instead of IMAP (requires `mpop` installed).
+- `mailsync` gives visual messages of new mail by default.
+Or, set `MAILSYNC_MUTE=1` as an environmental variable if you prefer not having them.

 ## Neomutt user interface